Moroxi/Fov-Mod/README.md

 ## Compatibility:

 The FOV MOD is compatible with the latest version of Venge.io.
-It has been tested on Windows 10/11 and may also work on other operating systems.

 ## Bugs and Issues: